 The CMAQ performance measures apply to states and MPOs with projects financed with CMAQ funds whose boundary contains any part of a nonattainment or maintenance area for ozone, carbon monoxide or particulate matter.
-The [insert MPO name] MPO meets air quality standards, therefore, the CMAQ measures do not apply and are not reflected in the System Performance Report.
+CORE MPO meets air quality standards, therefore, the CMAQ measures do not apply and are not reflected in the System Performance Report.